 We have five dedicated lodges and chalets at Loch Lomond Waterfront that welcome guests and their dogs.
 Owners can enjoy the luxury facilities of our self-catering accommodation, while dogs will love running free, off the lead, in large parts of our secure 18-acre site.
+They can swim in the loch, run on the grass and snooze on the patio!
 Please see our dog-friendly accommodation page for full details.

 Local Walks with Dogs

 Within our grounds, away from the direct vicinity of the lodges, your pets can run, swim, nap and play.
 But there are also several wonderful walks you can take together in the local area.
 We are based near the village of Balmaha, on the eastern shores of Loch Lomond, a beautiful spot for you to enjoy on holidays with dogs.
 Here are a couple of our favourite nearby walks:

 Balmaha Millennium Forest – A 30-minute walk exploring the local village of Balmaha.
 800 acres of Scots pine and other indigenous trees have been planted here, creating a lovely woodland area.
 The path climbs up to Craigie Fort and then back down Loch Lomond’s rocky edge.